-The management of local sources of stress to reefs will often require active engagement with reef users and local communities to build understanding, support and compliance.
-Including stakeholders in efforts to protect reefs provides opportunities to strengthen local stewardship in support of shared conservation goals.
+The management of local sources of stress to reefs will often require active engagement with reef users and local communities to build understanding, support, and compliance.
+Including stakeholders in efforts to protect reefs strengthens local stewardship in support of shared conservation goals. ref

 Key actions that are important for local management of high-value sites include:

 - Temporary closures — During times of severe stress, such as a bleaching event, managers can help minimize the severity of damage at important reef sites by protecting corals from activities that might exacerbate the effects of environmental pressures.